arjunnayak/RapidCast/README.md

       - store most recent generated playlist
     - look at options for trimming and caching images
   - New Features
+  	- utilize more specific genres
+  		- requires testing of new genres in search api
+  		- come up with new UI (expandable table view?)
     - allow users to "star" podcasts channels to select and listen
     - give both the ability to pull from favorited channels or random channels